TomaszWoloszyn983/shopping-list-application/README.md

 List name is the Foreign Key and it defines which Shopping List the item is assigned to.

-bought variable is a boolean value set by the user with the "Mark as bought" toggle button.
+Bought variable is a boolean value set by the user with the "Mark as bought" toggle button.

 Favourite - allows to mark the item as favourite.